seyonnn/baf-agent/README.md

 For each operation, BAF-Agent:

 1. **Logs** a structured action event (timestamp, session, action type, resource, bytes, categories).
-2. **Builds a behavior fingerprint** from benign sessions (what paths, how many files, which endpoints).
+2. **Builds a behaviour fingerprint** from benign sessions (what paths, how many files, which endpoints).
-3. **Computes a risk view** when behavior deviates (new folders, personal docs, unknown domains, unusual volume).
+3. **Computes a risk view** when behaviour deviates (new folders, personal docs, unknown domains, unusual volume).
 4. **Adjusts autonomy levels** (L2 → L1 → L0) to allow, restrict, or block actions when risk increases.

 The long-term goal is a **vendor-neutral, open firewall** that developers can place in front of their agents, independent of specific hardware or cloud stacks.